barcesat/lstty/readme.md

 ```

 This program has a little bit of logging that can be enabled using the `RUST_LOG=<level>` environment variable.  `<level>` can be one of `trace`, `debug`, `info`, `warn`, or `error`.

+# Installing

+The tool can be installed from [crates.io](https://crates.io/crates/lstty) by running `cargo install lstty`.

 # Building
 This project is made with Rust, so make sure cargo is installed.
 To build, just run `cargo build`, and to run use `cargo run`.